Biological and Translational Cancer Research

 – Tumor microenvironment

-– Natural products and aging prevention
+– Natural product research and development

 Cancer microenvironment plays a crucial role in progression, aggressiveness and resistance to treatment in many types of cancer.
 Specifically, hypoxic microenvironment (low oxygenation) due to fast tumor growth exceeding rate of new blood vessel formation can activate various molecular pathways involved with carcinogenesis and drug resistance.
 Our laboratory aims to study various responses to hypoxic activation and the molecular pathways involved to ultimately develop novel treatment strategies for cancer.